ZeroGameStudio/Forge/README.md

 # Forge
-An extendable data configuration toolchain for game development.
+An extensible data configuration toolchain for game development.